-In addition to leading CSPA as an appointed acting President, Bess is a hand-on investor and adviser of early and VC funded startup.
-She is actively involved in solving critical matters on market product validation, customer development, business model, partnership development, fundraising and M&A in her portfolio.
-She is known to be creative in turning struggling business around for profit or exit.
-She is a popular conference speaker as her presentations featured by Slideshare team many times.
-She is a popular speaker at Universities in US and Hong Kong.
-She was a R&D engineer with experience in AI business intelligence and data analytics.
-She earned her graduate degree in Food Science & Technology from University of California at Davis.
+Bess is a hands-on investor and adviser to early-stage and VC funded startups.
+She is actively involved in solving critical matters in her portfolio including market product validation, customer development, business model, partnership development, fundraising and M&A activities.
+She is known to be creative in turning around struggling businesses for profit or exit.
+She started her career as an both R&D Scientist and Engineer leading to her experience in AI business intelligence and data analytics domains in early internet days.
+Bess earned her graduate degree in Food Science & Technology from University of California at Davis.

 Professor Henry WongChairman of the Board

 Professor Henry Wong has been a prolific and successful venture investor, serial entrepreneur, and Stanford University Mentor in Silicon Valley during the last 37 years.

 After working for four Fortune 100 corporations, Henry channeled his entrepreneurial spirit to go and “change the world."

 Frustrated with existing sloppy edge technologies, Henry founded, seed-funded, and exited five successful startups, including SS8 Networks (ADC Telecom), IP Communications (Nokia), XaQti Semiconductor (Vitesse), CNet Technology (IPO), and Combinet (Cisco).
 He is always the founder, chairman, first president, and CEO.
 Professor Henry has the successful experience in selling his startup Combiner to Cisco for US$165M in 1995 money valuation.